tum-gis/DataGaga/README.md

    [comment]: <> (TODO Provide a more detailed documentation on the parameters of the constructors.)

-3. *(Optional)* If needed, the created data sources can be combined into one single mashup data source:
+1. :palm_tree: *(Optional)* If needed, the created data sources can be combined into one single mashup data source:
    ```javascript
    var mashupDataSource = new MashupDataSource(options);
    mashupDataSource.addDataSource(googleSheetsDataSource);